gauthig/greenbutton-influxdb/README.md

 - [ ] Convert to PEP 8 style guide

 ## Requirements
-- python3 nees to be installed along with PIP
+- python3 needs to be installed along with PIP
 - make sure required libraries are installed using pip3 or homebrew, see the requirements file or run the command
 # pip install -r requirements.txt
  or